 drug sequencing strategies.

-Abstract: Profiling immune responses across several dimensions, including time, patients, molecular features, and tissue
+Abstract: Profiling immune responses across several dimensions, including time, patients, molecular

-sites, can deepen our understanding of immunity as an integrated system.
-These studies require new analysis approaches
+features, and tissue sites, can deepen our understanding of immunity as an integrated

-to realize their full potential.
-We highlight the recent application of tensor methods and discuss several future
+highlight the recent application of tensor methods and discuss several future

 opportunities.